 Mandeepa’s husband was also illiterate.
 Their daughter was fortunate to attend school, but her growing ability to read only pointed out the lack in her mother’s education.
 How Mandeepa wished she could help her daughter with her schoolwork.
 This parental lack only increased the woman’s desire to read and write like her children.

-Then the GFA-supported Women’s Fellowship at her church initiated literacy learning classes.
+Then the Gospel for Asia (GFA)-supported Women’s Fellowship at her church initiated literacy learning classes.

 Mandeepa was now 32 years old, and after a year of study, she could finally read the Bible she had received 16 long years before.
 One of the first things she did when this “great miracle cure” began to have effect on her, banishing the shame and frustration of ignorance caused by lack of education, was to memorize John 14:15: “If you love Me, keep my commandments.”